JohnSnowLabs/johnsnowlabs/docs/_posts/Meryem1425/2023-08-16-ner_clinical_pt.md

 ## Description

 Pretrained named entity recognition deep learning model for clinical terms in Portuguese.
-The SparkNLP deep learning model (MedicalNerModel) is inspired by a former state of the art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM-CNN.
+The SparkNLP deep learning model (MedicalNerModel) is inspired by a former state-of-the-art model for NER: Chiu & Nicols, Named Entity Recognition with Bidirectional LSTM-CNN.

 ## Predicted Entities